vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/shrautam/muller/24/04/03_agniShToma_ekAhAnAm_prakRtiH.md

 +++

-As the Prakṛti has been told before, anything that has not been told before, should be at the end.
+The Agniṣṭoma is the Prakṛti of the Ekāha sacrifices.

-## Commentary
+## १ Commentary

-This seems to mean that anything new, peculiar to a Vikṛti, and not mentioned in the Prakṛti, should come in at the end, that is, after those portions of the sacrifice which are enjoined in the Prakṛti.
+The Ekāha are sacrifices accomplished in one day.